-This one-day workshop covers the fundamentals needed to develop and manage a successful volunteer program.
+This training (delivered across two mornings) covers the fundamentals needed to develop and manage a successful volunteer program.
 Topics include: developing a volunteer program, recruiting the right volunteers, understanding volunteer motivation, orienting and training volunteers, supervision, risk management and volunteer recognition.

-This one-day workshop is ideal for volunteer managers who have completed Volunteer Management 101, or for those who are seeking advanced training in the field of volunteer management.
+This training (delivered across two mornings) is ideal for volunteer managers who have completed Volunteer Management 101, or for those who are seeking advanced training in the field of volunteer management.
 This workshop focuses on next-level topics, including: program evaluation, leadership in management, equipping staff to engage volunteers, and much more.

 Have you been working in the field of volunteer administration for awhile now?
 Are you looking to take your volunteer management savvy to the next level?
 This half-day workshop covers dedicated to building on themes of our Volunteer Management 101 and 201 trainings and digging in to management skills relevant to advanced practitioners and others looking for a "301" learning experience.

 Check the Event Calendar for current training options.

 In her nearly two decades as a volunteer administrator, Jenn Forristal, CVA has managed programs for over 15,000 volunteers serving in diverse fields including social services, animal welfare, public media, national service, political campaigns, and professional associations.
 Currently, she is the Volunteer Resources Manager at OPB (Oregon Public Broadcasting).